7 Great Weighted Vest Workout Ideas You Can Do In 2023

 Fighting your way upward against the vest’s weight means taking your weight and thrusting it through the power of gravity into a sit-up position.

-So it goes without saying that adding more vest weight will require even more energy and effort to rise off the floor.
+So it goes without saying that adding more vest weight, such as a short weighted vest or a lightweight vest, will require even more energy and effort to rise off the floor.

 Plank